Best daily deals

 Sony HT-S350 soundbar touch controls

 At SoundGuys, we want to make sure we’re recommending the best products, and with so many soundbars to choose from, we take time to narrow the options down to the ones that will serve you and your needs best.
-While some soundbars are made specifically for gaming, some aren’t, but happen to be great for it nonetheless.
+While some soundbars are explicitly made for gaming, some aren’t, but they happen to be great for it nonetheless.
 We not only want to test soundbars out ourselves but listen to others’ experiences to understand what people need.
-For gaming, we take gaming-specific sound profiles, design, and affordability into account, since we know gaming peripherals can be pricey.
-We curated these picks knowing many gamers don’t want the biggest, most expensive home theater setup for gaming.
+For gaming, we take gaming-specific sound profiles, design, and affordability into account since we know gaming peripherals can be pricey.
+We curated these picks, knowing many gamers don’t want the biggest, most expensive home theater setup for gaming.
 Not everyone will value the same things, so we take that into account.

 Why you should trust SoundGuys